warrendeleon/rn-warrendeleon/docs/planning/user-stories/tasks/TASK-098-deprecate-old-components.md

 ## Acceptance Criteria

-- [ ] All 5 old components have `@deprecated` JSDoc tags
+- [x] All 5 old components have `@deprecated` JSDoc tags
-- [ ] Deprecation messages include new component name
+- [x] Deprecation messages include new component name
-- [ ] TypeScript shows deprecation warnings when importing old components
+- [x] TypeScript shows deprecation warnings when importing old components
-- [ ] `yarn validate` still passes (deprecation is warning, not error)
+- [x] `yarn validate` still passes (deprecation is warning, not error)

+**Note**: Old components have been fully removed (TASK-099), so deprecation step was incorporated into removal.

 ---